-There have been some reports that lucid dreaming treatment (LDT) can be an effective way to stop nightmares, for example, this study in the McGill University in Canada.
+There have been some studies suggesting that lucid dreaming treatment (LDT) can be an effective way to stop nightmares.

-The idea is that you can train yourself to become aware that you are in the middle of a dream or nightmare, and then either alter it or wake yourself up.
+The idea is that you train yourself to become aware that you’re in the middle of a dream or nightmare, and then either alter it or wake yourself up.

 If that idea interests you, then even further than that is the idea of actually embracing you nightmares through lucid dreaming and using them as a tool for spiritual and/or psychological growth.

-The following video, which was originally on a TEDtalk, explains this idea in a very entertaining and fascinating way:
+The following video, which was originally on a TEDtalk, explains this idea in an entertaining and fascinating way:

 It’s not all bad!

-Whilst it might not provide you with a huge amount of comfort, there’s an interesting theory which suggests a positive side to nightmares.
+It might not provide much comfort to nightmare sufferers, but there’s an interesting theory which suggests a positive side to nightmares – more creativity.

 The team gave the participant a form of word association test before and after sleep.
-They concluded that the nightmare sufferers displayed characteristics associated with creativity:
+And they concluded that the nightmare sufferers displayed characteristics associated with creativity:

 Nightmare sufferers may access broader than normal emotional semantic networks in the wake state, a difference that may lead to this group being perceived as more creative.

-As is often the case it’s not clear if nightmares help creativity or more creative and emotionally sensitive people are more prone to nightmares.
+However, it’s not clear if nightmares really improve creativity, or if creative and emotionally sensitive people are more prone to nightmares.

 Either way, it might provide some solace to know that your nightmares could be a sign that you have an above average creative mind!